Alanna Smith

-Alanna Simone Smith (born 10 September 1996) is an Australian professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA) and for the Mist of Unrivaled.
+Alanna Simone Smith (born 10 September 1996) is an Australian professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA) and for the Mist of Unrivaled.
 She played college basketball for the Stanford Cardinal.

 Smith was a member of the Australian women's basketball team (Opals) at the 2020 Tokyo Olympics, where the Opals were eliminated after losing to the USA in the quarterfinals.
 At the 2024 Summer Olympics she earned a bronze medal with the Australian team.

+Early life

+Smith was born in Hobart, Tasmania.
+She moved to Victoria when she was young.
+Smith attended Wesley College in Melbourne.

 College career

-Smith played four seasons of college basketball at Stanford University in Stanford, California for the Cardinal.
+Smith moved to the US and played four seasons of college basketball at Stanford University for the Cardinal.